-As much as we would like for construction projects to go as smoothly as possible, issues will inevitably come up especially regarding payment.
-When payment disputes arise, the mechanics lien is the most powerful tool a construction professional could use in order to sort the issue.
+As much as we would like for construction projects to go as smoothly as possible, issues will inevitably come up, especially regarding payment.
+When payment disputes arise, the mechanics lien is the most powerful tool a construction professional can use in order to sort the issue.

-This guide will tell you the key things you need to know about filing the mechanics lien in Florida, from ensuring that you protect your lien rights to filing the mechanics lien itself.
+This guide will tell you the key things you need to know about filing a mechanics lien in Florida, from ensuring that you protect your lien rights to filing the mechanics lien itself.

-- How to File a Mechanics Lien in Florida: A 5-Step Process
+- How to File a Mechanics Lien in Florida: A 4-Step Process

 - 3 Common Mistakes When Filing a Mechanics Lien in Florida

-Florida is one of the states that require a preliminary notice also known as a Notice to Owner.
+Florida is one of the states that require a preliminary notice, also known as Notice to Owner.

 Also note that Florida has specific Notice to Owner requirements when it comes to format and contact, so make sure that you are filing the document using a properly prepared form.